MrManiak/tutorial/README.md

 Tutorial
 ========

 Learning how to code properly using C++.
-So basicly, there's nothing too impressive here.
+So basically, there's nothing too impressive here.